chrishudetz/SpotiTerm/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) for details.

 ## Acknowledgments